The Bar Hit List: The 15 Best Bars In Philly

-Just like how Philadelphia is the birthplace of America and Silicon Valley is the birthplace of the technology that’s stripped us of our last bit of personal privacy, this place is the birthplace of the Citywide.
+Just like how Philadelphia is the birthplace of America and Silicon Valley is the birthplace of the technology that’s stripped us of our last bit of personal privacy, this Center City bar is the birthplace of the Citywide.
 While lots of other bars have replicated it since Bob & Barbara’s invented it in the ’90s, no one does it cheaper (or better) than they do.
 Also, the live music and Thursday night drag shows make it an objectively fun place to hang out, so that doesn’t hurt either.

 Tattooed Mom should really be categorized as a museum—one that just happens to have a bar inside it.
 The walls, top to bottom, are covered in years of stickers, spray paint, and sharpie, and it would take an exhaustive “I Spy” search to pick out all of the different murals by both famous and local street artists.
 It’s so quintessentially South Street in the way that pretty much anything goes—cheesy tater tots and burgers, drinks with cotton candy and pop rocks, or literally just scrawling whatever you want onto their walls without any concern for being thrown out.